php-bundles/redis-bundle/README.md

 Configuring of the clients
 --------------------------
-If you want configure Redis clients - create configuration file.
+If you want to configure Redis clients - create a configuration file.
 For example:
 ``` yml
 # config/packages/sb_redis.yaml
 sb_redis: